deepalidhebe/devops-learning-journey/Day7-9/README.md

 # Day 7 – AWS CLI & EC2 Automation

 ## 📌 Overview
-In this session, we explored efficient ways to create and manage AWS EC2 instances using automation tools.
+In this session, I explored efficient ways to create and manage AWS EC2 instances using automation tools.
 Instead of relying solely on the AWS Management Console (UI), we learned how DevOps engineers can leverage **AWS CLI, CloudFormation, and Python boto3** for faster, repeatable workflows.

 ---